frankbenoit/Chabu/README.md

 ![](https://docs.google.com/drawings/d/15oxSz6B9SY3RSW1WfdeyTtsfdNgkCknp1TS090HhUGM/pub?w=803&h=277)

+Each channel has a pair of bidirectional stream.
+Each stream has an own flow control.
+Benefit: If one or several streams are blocked, because the receiver cannot process the data now, the other streams are still full funtctional.

 The protocol is is implemented different languages.

  1. Java is the first implementation.
 The library has no external dependencies.
 It can be integrated in OSGI.